Discover Dallas: A Comprehensive Travel Guide

 8: Meridian

 Meridian is a Brazilian restaurant that offers a unique and authentic dining experience.
-Meridian features a rodizio-style service, where servers bring skewers of various meats to your table and carve them for you.
-Meridian is also known as the The Village Meridian, the The Village at Meridian, the Meridian Restaurant, the Brazilian Restaurant Dallas, the Meridian Village, or the Meridian, and it is a place where you can experience the culture and cuisine of Brazil.
+It features a rodizio-style service, where servers bring skewers of various meats to your table and carve them for you.
+Meridian is also known as The Village Meridian, The Village at Meridian, the Meridian Restaurant, the Brazilian Restaurant Dallas, the Meridian Village, or the Meridian, and it is a place where you can experience the culture and cuisine of Brazil.

 9: Sister Restaurant